Best Guitar String Lubricant Cleaner And Alternatives (2023)

 Car waxes and cleaners, especially those containing silicone, don’t make good string lubricants.
 Though they often feel slick to the touch, silicone waxes solidify as they dry.

-Guitarists can, and do, disagree in good faith about the usefulness of silicone car cleaners regarding restoring a guitar’s finish; some claim they work fine, while others point out how difficult it can be to get them to dry evenly.
-Most agree, however, that such products have little to no value as string lubricants.
+Guitarists can, and do, disagree in good faith about the usefulness of silicone car cleaners in restoring a guitar’s finish; some claim they work fine, while others point out how difficult it can be to get them to dry evenly.

 Should I Lubricate My Guitar Strings?

-The short answer to this question is yes, most likely.
-Lubricated strings generally last longer and sound better longer than untreated strings.
 Unless you don’t like the feel of freshly lubricated strings–and some guitarists don’t, preferring to let the natural oils in their fingers do the work for them–there’s really no reason not to extend the life and tonal quality of your guitar strings.

 Scroll to Top